-The United States Department of Health & Human Services (HHS), Office of Inspector General (OIG) Fraud Prevention and Detection Exclusions Program - Monitor for
+- The United States Department of Health & Human Services (HHS), Office of Inspector General (OIG) Fraud Prevention and Detection Exclusions Program

-- individuals and entities that have been excluded from Medicare and Medicaid programs. - The OIG High Risk List Monitor for individuals or facilities who refused to enter into a Corporate Integrity Agreement (CIA) with the federal government on or after October 1, 2018. - State Medicaid Exclusions Monitor for state Medicaid exclusions through each state's specific Program Integrity Unit (or equivalent). - Medicare Exclusion Database (MED) Monitor for Medicare exclusions through the Centers for Medicare & Medicaid Services (CMS) MED online application site. - Medicare Preclusion List Monitor for individuals and entities that are reported on the Medicare Preclusion List. - National Practitioner Database Senior Whole Health enrolls all credentialed Practitioners with the NPDB Continuous Query service to monitor for adverse actions on license, DEA, hospital privileges and malpractice history between credentialing cycles. - System for Award Management (SAM) Monitor for Practitioners sanctioned by SAM.
+Monitor for individuals and entities that have been excluded from Medicare and Medicaid programs. - The OIG High Risk List Monitor for individuals or facilities who refused to enter a Corporate Integrity Agreement (CIA) with the federal government on or after October 1, 2018. - State Medicaid Exclusions Monitor for state Medicaid exclusions through each state's specific Program Integrity Unit (or equivalent). - Medicare Exclusion Database (MED) Monitor for Medicare exclusions through the CMS MED online application site. - Medicare Preclusion List Monitor for individuals and entities that are reported on the Medicare Preclusion List. - National Practitioner Database (NPDB) Senior Whole Health enrolls all credentialed Practitioners with the NPDB Continuous Query service to monitor for adverse actions on license, DEA, hospital privileges and malpractice history between credentialing cycles.

+• System for Award Management (SAM) - Monitor for Practitioners sanctioned by SAM.